 Do we need to provide any supporting information?

-If you nominate anyone for the Best Design – Set or Costume award, you must provide documentary evidence of their original design work such as a concept board, set plans and/or costume drawings, or photos of a set model.
-If you nominate anyone for the Best New Writing award, you should provide us with a copy of the script in electronic format no later than four weeks after your final performance.
+If you nominate anyone for the Best Design – Set or Best Design – Costume awards, you must provide documentary evidence of their original design work.
+For set design, this could be set plans or photos of a set model.
+For costumes, you should provide drawings, sketches or a series of photos that confirms the costume has been originally designed and made for your production.
+If you nominate anyone for the Best New Writing award, you must provide us with a copy of the script in electronic format no later than four weeks after your final performance.

 When will we know who the final nominees are?

 We aim to announce the final nominees publicly four to six weeks prior to the Tasmanian Theatre Awards event, which is usually held in late February or early March.
 We’ll also email your production’s contact person directly if your show receives any nominations.

 How many final nominees are there for each award?

 The judging panels will generally select four final nominees for each award but may agree on additional nominees in exceptional circumstances.
 The judges may also decide on less than four final nominees if the number of eligible candidates is very small or they agree that an insufficient number of candidates demonstrated the required excellence or achievement.

 Do we have to do anything if our production is nominated?

 At the time we send you the producer nomination form, we’ll also ask you to provide electronic copies of your poster and program and a selection of on-stage photos.
 If your show receives nominations, we may request additional photos from you to highlight particular nominees or their work.